hunter-teacher-cert/csci70900-summer2021/daily/README.md

   - Save in your_work_repo: `2/Mancala.java`
   - Include heading at top of file, as comment.
 List all collaborators and consultants.

+Lecture: Basics of Recursion
+- slides:
+- see main page for links to visualizers for recursive executions

 * * *